 Blackpool beach of course is famous, but is let down by being in Blackpool.
 Southport looks nice but is made of mud.
-Morecambe is OK, but the prize has to go to….
-Formby!
+The remote beach behind Eskmeals Firing Range in Cumbria is very nice, but the prize has to go to….
+Formby.
 Wide expanses of sand backed by pleasant dunes and even a nature reserve.
 I saw a red squirrel there too which gives it another 1 point.
 It would have got a 10/10 if didn’t cost £7 in pound coins to park.
 But it does so loses 1 point.

 The tough choice is which beach is the crappiest!
 I guess a lot of towns don’t actually advertise having a beach, so it’s a bit unfair to criticise their beach, but I will anyway.
-For example, the little corner of sand next to Maryport harbour is pretty rubbish, but the harbour is the selling point, it’s nice.
+For example, the expanse of pebbles, debris, and rough grey sand with drainage outflows at the otherwise lovely village of Bowness-on-Solway is a recent memory I’ll be only to happy to let fade.
 Shingle beaches are definitely one of the worst to walk along, only beaten by this place where the shingle gives way to ankle-snapping boulders….
-Annaside in Cumbria!
-Brick rubble joins the natural killer boulders on the beach, backed by a crumbling vertical mud cliff that prevents you getting off the beach.
+Annaside in Cumbria.
+Brick rubble joins the natural killer boulders on the beach, backed by a crumbling vertical mud cliff that prevents you from getting off this ghastly shorefront.
 The only place so far where I thought about walking into the sea to get away from it!

 There is unfortunately an awful lot of roadside walking involved when walking around the coast of Britain.
 Some roads are beautiful tree-lined lanes in the countryside with birds chirping and wild flowers smiling from the hedgerows.
 Some aren’t.
 I think the nicest lane I walked along was to Grange Over Sands, which at the time I hated.
 I really wasn’t in a good mood that day, but other walkers liked that section, and I realise I was just being a grumpy old sod, and if fact it was lovely, so Meathop Road in Cumbria, you have the prize.